terabvte/python_learn/README.md

 Then I switched to 100 Days of Code (02/10 -> present)
 ## What are your goals?
-- Finish This ASAP
+- Finish this before the new year
 - Learn vanilla Python well
 - Specialize in WebDev Py
-- Get some cool projects out before New Year's :)
+- Get some cool projects out
+- Get familiar with the HOWL stack